The SFC will provide wages only in specific circumstances.

 The position requires a significant and consistent time commitment, such as holding regular office hours and completing large projects on a recurring basis.

-Requests for stipends for positions that require at least 7 hours of work per week or manual labor will be more strongly considered.
+Requests for wages for positions that require at least 5 hours of work per week or manual labor will be more strongly considered.

 The position is assigned in a demonstrably transparent and democratic manner.

-Stipends will be calculated in terms of hours of commitment per week, using the College minimum wage.
+Regular wage requests will be calculated in terms of the average hours of commitment per week.